 Fires destroyed the green landscape in ancient Greece

-According to Liacos, the destruction of the Greek forest largely began with the invasion of various Indo-German races that began from areas around the Danube River, at the beginning of the 20th century BC.
+According to Liacos, the destruction of the Greek forest largely began with the invasion of various Indo-German races that set off from areas around the Danube River at the beginning of the 20th century BC.

 First, it was the Achains, a nomadic race that followed the Axios River to enter Greece, reaching the Peloponnese through central Macedonia, Thessaly, Biotia, and Attica.

-Then it was the Doreans, a mountainous race who entered from western Macedonia, and following the main mountain range went down as far as the Peloponnese.
+After that, it was the Doreans, a mountain people who entered from western Macedonia, and followed the main mountain range down as far as the Peloponnese.

 The Doreans also used fire to convert large areas of forests to grasslands for the same reason.

 In the Iliad, Homer speaks of wildfires in ancient Greece, as well, allowing us to presume that the Mediterranean climate is in itself conducive to wildfires.
 “And as when consuming fire falls upon thick woodlands and the witching wind beareth it everywhither and the thickets fall utterly as they are assailed by the onrush at the fire,” he wrote.

 The historian, Thucydides, also describes a wildfire that took place during the third year of the Peloponnesian War (429 BC).

 While the Plataeans were besieged by the Spartans, an unusual storm followed a large blaze that the Spartans had started around the city.
 Thucydides wrote: